sjamesmccarthy/hikerbikerwriter/README.md

 - Tempest Weather Station API
 - oAuth using Google Sign-in
 - Vercel
-- VS CODE using GitHub Copilot with primarily Claude Sonnet 4 model and some GPT4.1 model.
+- VS Code using GitHub Copilot with primarily Claude Sonnet 4 model and some GPT4.1 model.

 ## Next Steps